NEWS

 Editor's note: This article was originally published on August 25, 2023.
 It has since been updated.

-Once a staunch believer in the scientific explanation for all aspects of consciousness, neuropathologist Dr. Peter Cummings underwent a transformative near-death experience that challenged his convictions.
+Once a firm believer in scientific explanations for consciousness, Dr. Peter Cummings' near-death experience profoundly altered his beliefs.
 A whitewater rafting accident in Costa Rica, reported by The Epoch Times, completely changed the perspective of Dr. Peter Cummings, a respected neuropathologist and assistant professor at Boston University School of Medicine.

 Image Source: YouTube | IANDSvideos